cetio/VEXAPI/README.md

 As such, I and a friend have taken the liberty upon ourselves to dump the memory of a VEX brain and save that dump to an SD card, that way we can reverse engineer the firmware code.

 v5_apijump works as a jump table from the private API to the firmware, with all of the firmware functions starting at address 0x37FC000.
 Since it works as a jump table, it's pretty easy to use Ghidra to see the signatures of all of the functions in the firmware when decompiling.

+When decompiling apijump, you may notice a lot of references to "__vex_function_prolog," I'm pretty sure that this function is used to set up the calls into the firmware; but I cannot confirm this since I'm unable to find where the actual code for this is, and it isn't worth my time since it's just a thunk function used as an intermediary.

 ## Contributing

 Contributions are welcome!
-If you have improvements, updates, or corrections to the provided headers or decompiled files, please consider submitting a pull request.
+If you have improvements, updates, or corrections to the provided headers or disassembled files, please consider submitting a pull request.

 ## License